Rooted in Justice 2024-2025

-The Cedar Tree Foundation is excited to announce a new round of grantmaking for “Rooted in Justice” a funding program designed to help amplify youth voices and actions in the environmental and food justice movements.
-We support community-based organizations and groups that specifically manage youth-led urban greening programs.
+The Cedar Tree Foundation is excited to announce a new round of grantmaking for “Rooted in Justice,” a funding program designed to help amplify youth voices and actions in the environmental and food justice movements.
+The program supports community-based organizations that manage established, youth-led urban greening programs within a justice framework as a core part of their work.

 Rooted in Justice recognizes the importance and undeniable right of every young person to have the ability to develop their own relationship with the environment, be it through growing food, spending time with nature, creating community green spaces, or becoming environmental stewards.
 Rooted in Justice also honors the power and possibilities that arise when young people collectively work to be change-makers in their communities.